juhussin/NFTOOLS/README.md

  -l/-f file.recomb : a report file (-f) or a list of report files (-l) obtained from the Recomb module.

 Options :
  -o outfile : name for output file.
-If not specified, default value is <file.recomb>.events
+If not specified, default value is file.recomb.events
  -fam excludeFamilies.txt : a list of families to exclude (one family per line).
 The ID for the families are as specified in Recomb input file.
 Default is none.
  -i individuals.txt : individuals to include in remaining families (one individual per line).
 Default is all.
  -chrfile : takes the chromosome number from the names of the input files.
 The chromosome number has to be given after 'chr' and followed by '\_' (eg. *chr22\_*) in the filenames.
 By default, the chr ids in the output is the rank of each file in the list provided with -l option, or, for a single file, the chr id is 1 (-f).